openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

                         FPGA, HDDL or MYRIAD.
 Default: CPU -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
+The input must be a single image, a folder of images, video file or camera id.
   --loop                Optional.
 Enable reading the input in a loop.
+  -o OUTPUT, --output OUTPUT
+                        Optional.
+Name of output to save.
+  -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
+                        Optional.
+Number of frames to store in output.
+                        If -1 is set, all frames are stored.
   --no_show             Optional.
 Disable display of results on screen.
   -v, --verbose         Optional.
 Enable display of processing logs on screen.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS